EzeOnoky/Project-Base-Learning-11/README.md

 #### 11_14 pix showing successful cmd execution

+So with this done, our Ansible server will be able to access the other instances(Web server, NFS, DB, LB) using this pem key. on our SSH agent

-Also note, that your Load Balancer user is `ubuntu` and user for RHEL-based servers is `ec2-user`
+Also note, that your Load Balancer user is `ubuntu` and user for RHEL-based servers is `ec2-user` So to access the Ubuntu or the RHEL server...just grap the private IP of the specific server you want to access and run below...

+`ssh ubuntu@<LB-Private-IP-address>`

+`ssh ec2-user@<NFS-Private-IP-address>`

+`ssh ec2-user@<WEB Server-Private-IP-address>`

+# 1 check if needed

 To Connect the vscode to the server through ssh, click on the highlighted section in the bottom left corner